ProvableHQ/welcome/documentation/leo/03_language.md

     data: [u8; 8],
 }

-// Declare a mapping that contains an array value mapping data: address => [bool; 8];
+// Declare a mapping that contains array values mapping data: address => [bool; 8];

 // Iterate over an array using a for loop and sum the values within